Maarten-gh/mdsedwhblog/README.md

 1. Install Pipenv on your system by running `pip install pipenv` from the command line.
 1. Clone this repository to your local machine.
 1. Run `pipenv install` from the command line to install the required packages for your project.
-1. Start a Jupyter notebook server by running `pipenv run jupyter notebook` from the command line.
+1. Start run the code for article using the command `pipenv run python -m article-01\article1.py`.
-1. Navigate to *article-01/article.ipynb* in the browser window that is opened.

 ## Articles

+Note: syntax highlighting in the articles is done using https://syntax-highlighter.k26.ch/.

 1. **Model Driven Software Engineering for Data Warehousing — Part 1: Code Generation** (article-01)